neutraltone/CV/README.md

 **Front-end web developer**
 _February 2011 - June 2017_

-Day-to-day activities range from building websites according to a provided designs and integrating them with a CMS; managing client expectations and supervising the development side of the project life cycle.
+Day-to-day activities ranged included building websites from provided design mockups and integrating them with a CMS, managing client expectations and supervising the development side of the project life cycle.
 Other skills and duties include:

 - Setup front-end tooling with gulp.js to support building of SASS components, JS modules and SVG sprite sheets.
 - Converted the front-end of a number of existing client websites into a responsive solution utilising Sass following a combination of BEM, OOCSS and ITCSS methodologies.